Mirjax2000/four-card-feature-section-master/README.md

 # Frontend Mentor - Product card

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is a solution to the [Four-card-feature](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents